 Licensed counselors will not report any information to the College without the student’s consent.
-Currently our licensed counselors are: Alison Beach, Alicia Maroney, and Becky Clark.
-The Office of Mental Health Services, room 230.
+Our licensed counselors are in the Health and Wellness Services Center, room 122.
 Registered nurses in the Health Center must also maintain strictest confidentiality.
 Health Center, room 118A.
 You can talk to any of the above staff members and then decide whether you want them to help you report the incident through one of the options below.

 Confidential reporting can also be done off campus.
 Locally we have:

 - The Advocacy Center, 607 277-3203 or 607 277-5000 for the hotline or

 - Aid to Victims of Violence, 607 756-6363 or 800 336-9622

 - For many additional national and statewide websites and hotlines, see the SUNY policy statement.

 Anonymous Reporting – Non-Licensed Counselors and other individuals that work in the counseling center are additional resource people with whom you can talk.
 They will not reveal any personally identifying information to the College without the student’s consent.
 However, these individuals must report the nature, date, time, and general location of the incident to a Title IX Coordinator.